Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Temporal correlators, masses of pseudoscalar mesons, decay constants and chiral condensates

-where $M$ is the particle mass in the absence of a magnetic field, $q$ is the electric charge, $s_{z}$ is its spin polarization along the direction of the magnetic field (assumed to be the $z$-axis).
-The gyromagnetic ratio, $g$, is 0 for pseudoscalar mesons and 2 for vector mesons.
-For a charged point-like pseudoscalar meson ($g = 0$) in the lowest Landau level (LLL, $n = 0$) and with zero momentum along the $z$-direction ($p_z = 0$), the mass evolves with the magnetic field as
+where $M$ is the particle mass in the absence of a magnetic field, $q$ is the electric charge, and $s_{z}$ is its spin polarization along the direction of the magnetic field (assumed to be the $z$ axis).
+The gyromagnetic ratio $g$ is 0 for pseudoscalar mesons and 2 for vector mesons.
+For a charged pointlike pseudoscalar meson ($g = 0$) in the lowest Landau level (LLL, $n = 0$) and with zero momentum along the $z$ direction ($p_z = 0$), the mass evolves with the magnetic field as

-This expression implies that charged point-like particles in the pseudoscalar channel exhibit a monotonic increase in mass with increasing magnetic field, whereas neutral point-like particles are expected to remain unaffected.
+This expression implies that charged pointlike particles in the pseudoscalar channel exhibit a monotonic increase in mass with increasing magnetic field, whereas neutral pointlike particles are expected to remain unaffected.

 The chiral condensate is the standard order parameter for spontaneous chiral symmetry breaking in the chiral limit and remains a sensitive diagnostic at finite quark masses.
 The (bare) chiral condensate for flavor $f$ is obtained from the derivative of the logarithm of the partition function with respect to the quark mass: